 A little Wheel Horse was found tucked away in a corner and it’s an early example of the small lawn and garden tractors you see today.
 It’s sure cute!
 This line was produced up until recently.

 A “Joan Deere” is seen with a funky home-made wooden cab.
-Farmers are a resourceful lot and this tractor shows that.
+Farmers are a resourceful lot and this tractor shows what can be done if a (cheap) farmers puts his mind to it.
+Viola, a cab for little cost.

 A couple more Allis-Chalmers are up next, both small acreage sizes tractors.